dshadoff/PCEmon_PLUS/README.md

 and verified

+NOTES:
+- If you use Teraterm on Windows, I found that the default font is thin and wispy; a better font to use is "HGSoeiKakuGothicUB" (Regular)

 TODOs:
-- split interface between "direct command-line" (i.e. original) and "IDE" (context-aware, interactive).
+- Add interactive memory edit
 - Add ZMODEM transfers for easier data handling
-- Add some color-coding
-- Add interactive memory edit
 - Add disassembler (and save to SDCard/computer)
 - Add more clever management of input control (i.e. PCE can signal back with extended /CLR=high signal, that PCE is ready for PCEmoninput)